-The full information on the combined system and bath degrees of freedom in general requires determining the total density operator $\rho(t)$, which is governed by the following quantum Liouville equation: \be \frac{d}{dt} \rho(t)=-i {\mathcal L}\rho(t)\equiv -\frac{i}{\hbar}[H,\rho(t)] . \ee Due to the large number of bath degrees of freedom typically involved, solving the above equation exactly is difficult even for simple forms of $H_b$ and $H_{sb}$ given by Eqs. (\ref{eq:h_b}) and (\ref{eq:h_sb}).
+The total Hamiltonian, Eq. (\ref{eq:hamil-tot}), is a straightforward generalization of the spin-boson Hamiltonian\cite{caldeira-ap149,weiss} and has been used widely for molecular excitons\cite{kenkre-reineker,may,jang-exciton} and charge transport dynamics.\cite{weiss,may,coropceanu-cr107} The full information on the combined system and bath degrees of freedom in general requires determining the total density operator $\rho(t)$, which is governed by the following quantum Liouville equation: \be \frac{d}{dt} \rho(t)=-i {\mathcal L}\rho(t)\equiv -\frac{i}{\hbar}[H,\rho(t)] . \ee Due to the large number of bath degrees of freedom typically involved, solving the above equation exactly is difficult even for simple forms of $H_b$ and $H_{sb}$ given by Eqs. (\ref{eq:h_b}) and (\ref{eq:h_sb}).
 In the quantum master equation approach, only the reduced system degrees of freedom is solved explicitly whereas the effects of the bath are treated only to certain extents that are necessary.
 Typically, these effects can be encoded entirely into appropriate bath spectral densities.

-For the case of Ohmic or sub-Ohmic bath spectral density, the sum of Huang-Rhys factors for the bath degrees of freedom diverges.\cite{weiss} This implies vanishing Debye-Waller factors, which result in premature suppression of some coherence terms when the full PT is applied first.
+For the case of Ohmic or sub-Ohmic bath spectral density, \re{namely, when Eq. (\ref{eq:bath-spd}) behaves linearly or sub-linearly in the low frequency limit,} the sum of Huang-Rhys factors for the bath degrees of freedom diverges.\cite{weiss} This implies vanishing Debye-Waller factors, which result in premature suppression of some coherence terms when the full PT is applied first.
 This issue is significant in particular for charge transfer processes, where the bath spectral density is typically known to contain Ohmic or even sub-Ohmic low frequency components.
 A simple way to avoid such suppression is to limit the PT to only fast enough bath modes.
 To this end, let us introduce a weighting function $W_h(\omega)$ with the following limiting behavior: \be W_h(\omega) = \left \{ \right . \ee The scaling behavior for $\omega \rightarrow 0$ in the above equation, for sufficiently large value of $\alpha$, can suppress the sluggish components of the bath spectral density and thus prevents the corresponding Debye-Waller factor from becoming zero.
-For the case of Ohmic bath, it turns out that any value $\alpha>1$ results in well-behaving equation.
-In case the bath spectral density has sub-Ohmic components, the lower bound for $\alpha$ should increase accordingly.
+For the case of Ohmic bath, \re{ this means that $\alpha \geq 1$ at least.} If the bath spectral density has sub-Ohmic components, the lower bound for $\alpha$ should increase accordingly.